Using a TentBox roof tent in strong winds

 Noise

-Although your TentBox will remain strong and sturdy through the windy weather, it goes without saying that it's going to be far noisier than usual - having earplugs on hand is essential for camping in this weather!
+Although your TentBox will remain strong and sturdy through the windy weather, it goes without saying that it's going to be far noisier than usual - having earplugs on hand is a good idea!